MercersKitchen/Music-Player-github.io/Music App/Structured/ReadMe.txt

 - Using number in abstract ways to solve problems
 - Using instruction to process number for solving problems

+Note: story of using rational expressions in financial math
+- possible by why
+- use simplest math or algorithym to revisit what it is and what it does in application
+- devleop example to expand conceptual understanding

 What are example algorithms or sequences of steps, at various levels of abstraction?
 - What is the purpose of coding?
   - Pleasure of solving short prompts for developing a pure understanding of algorithms